 - Brushing: Minimum of twice daily for 2 minutes at a time using an Electric Toothbrush – we recommend the Sonicare Toothbrush

 - Toothpaste: ClinPro 5000.
 Prescription toothpaste that needs to be purchased at a Dental office.
 Contains ingredients that help strengthen enamel. ($20)

-- Mouth rinses: Antiseptic Rinse (Listerine) twice daily AND Fluoride Rinse (ACT) before bed.
+- Mouth Rinses: Antiseptic Rinse (Listerine) twice daily AND Fluoride Rinse (ACT) before bed.

-- Flossing: 1x/day with proper technique
+- Flossing: 1x/day with the proper technique

 - Professional Dental Cleaning: We will recommend seeing you for regular periodontal visits every 3-4 months to help reduce the bacteria that can cause the cavities.